-This sheet can help you track how much you’ve saved for needs such as college, vacations, or holidays.
-The setting of goals feature has me interested even now for things I’d like to save up for.
+This sheet can help track your savings for needs such as college, vacations, or holidays.
+The setting of goals feature interests me even now for things I’d like to save up for.

 This template reminds me of balancing a checkbook only for credit transactions.
 Now online banking typically does this for you, but what if you want to keep a detailed record of your transactions, fees and payments?
-It’s just another method to manage your finances for a variety of uses.
+It’s just another method to manage your finances for various uses.

 10. Donation Tracker

 Looking to keep a record of donations from friends, family or organizations while keeping it simple?
-This template allows you to organize and track fundraising efforts easily and gives you a nice thermometer chart to see it come together visually right in front of you.
+This template allows you to organize and track fundraising efforts easily and gives you a nice thermometer chart to see it come together visually.